 RSE day always takes place on the last Thursday in June, and ChalleNGe has worked closely with RSE day Coordinator Catherine Kirk over the last 4 years, to support creative ways to celebrate RSE - from livestream broadcasts during lockdown to this year's collaborative Kindness Quilt project.
-We've gathered and recorded Kindness Stories from children in schools across the city to add an interactive element to the quilt - which will go on tour to Nottingham City libraries and Newstead Abbey in 2023/2024.

 You’ll find lots of great RSE Day Resources for Primary and Secondary Schools and Parents on the RSE Day website.